hadrizi/hadron-chip8-emulator/README.md

-# hadron-chip8-emulator
+# Hadron CHIP8 emulator
-My implementation of CHIP8
+It requires SDL2 for graphics.